Ev2geny/evbeantools/docs/sing_curr_conv.md

 2021-01-01 price HOUSE 120000 USD ; <== New house price one year later
 ```

-We can see that between January 1, 2020, and January 1, 2021, the Net Worth in this ledger has increased by 20,000 USD, due to the change in the house's market price.
+We can see that between January 1, 2020, and January 1, 2021, the Net Worth in this ledger increased by 20,000 USD due to the change in the house's market price.
-Yet there is no  **beanquery** query that can explain _why_ it changed.
-This happens because the change is caused by a commodity price change, which leads to [unrealized gains](https://www.investopedia.com/ask/answers/04/021204.asp).
+However, no **beanquery** query can directly explain _why_ it changed.
+This is because the change is caused by a commodity price change, which leads to [unrealized gains](https://www.investopedia.com/ask/answers/04/021204.asp).
 Although it's easy to see the cause in this simple example, analyzing this in a more complex, real-world ledger (with multiple commodity transfers and changing exchange rates) is practically impossible.

 ### Hidden Gains

-Now consider another example, closely related to unrealized gains but slightly different:
+Now consider another example, closely related to unrealized gains but subtly different:

 ```beancount
 2024-01-01 open Assets:Bank